-To erase a mistake, click on or press ∫ (Windows) or ≈ (Macintosh).
+To erase a mistake, click on or press \int (WindowsTM) or \approx (Macintosh[®]).

-To put a space between letters, click on .
+Click on to put a space between letters.
 (A space counts as a letter.)
+Then finish typing the letters you need to spell your name.

-2. Click on to go to the choose-a-book screen.
+2. Click on to go to the choose-a-story screen.